erlang/otp/lib/common_test/doc/guides/ct_hooks_chapter.md

   in-between test cases.

   The log events are handled using a [Logger](`m:logger`) handler called cth_log_redirect.
-The formatting and level is copied from the current `default` handler when the cth is started.
-If you want to use another level either change the `default` handler level before starting common_test, or use the `logger:set_handler_config/3` API.
+The formatting, level and filters are copied from the current `default` handler when the cth is started.
+If you want to use another level or other filters, for example to capture log events with a custom `domain`, either change the `default` handler configuration before starting common_test, or use the `logger:set_handler_config/3` API.

   This hook supports the following options: